-The PASEM concentration under the Bachelor of Arts in Leadership and Ministry program is an educational project for ministers, pastors, evangelists and missionaries, in which the ministries may receive university credits based on the experience acquired in the different areas of Christian ministry work.
+The PASEM program is an education project for ministers, pastors, evangelists and missionaries, in which the ministries may receive university credits based on the experience acquired in the different areas of Christian ministry work.

-This concentration is offered in the Bachelor of Arts in Leadership and Ministry(BA) degree to ministers, pastors, evangelists, and missionaries.
-The program includes: (1) evaluation of ministerial service and experience and (2) academic work, based on the latest accelerated adult education techniques.
+This program offers the Bachelor of Arts in Pastoral Ministry (BA) degree to ministers, pastors, evangelists, and missionaries.
+The study program includes: (1) evaluation of ministerial service and experience and (2) academic work, based on the latest accelerated adult education techniques.

-Up to 57 college credits may be credited for ministerial experience.
-These practical ministerial work credits are broken down into the following areas: (1) preaching (9 credits); (2) education (9 credits); (3) administration (6 credits); (4) community services (9 credits); (5) liturgy (9 credits); (6) leadership (9 credits) and (7) pastoral care (6 credits).
+Up to 75 college credits may be credited for ministerial experience.
+These practical ministerial work credits are broken down into the following areas: (1) preaching (12 credits); (2) education (12 credits); (3) administration (9 credits); (4) community services (9 credits); (5) liturgy (12 credits); (6) leadership (9 credits) and (7) pastoral care (9 credits).